• Office

 One of the most significant risks in hybrid workplaces is the lack of consistent physical security.
 Offices that are only partially occupied are more vulnerable to theft, vandalism, or unauthorised access.
 Equipment left unattended, documents on desks, or unlocked storage rooms can easily be targeted when staff are working remotely.

 Recent research shows that 26% of all business premises in England and Wales were victims of crime during the last 12 months, with further research suggesting an increase in office theft or break-ins when premises are less frequently staffed, thus highlighting the importance of robust physical security measures.
+To address these fluctuating occupancy levels, many companies are adopting smart buildings technology that adjusts security protocols based on real-time data.
 Organisations must therefore ensure that every office or facility, even those used only intermittently, is protected with appropriate security systems.
+In fact, commercial burglary remains a primary concern for UK SMEs, underscoring the need for layered defence.

 Access Control & Monitoring for Hybrid Offices